nicklayb/php_assoc_map/README.md

 defp deps do
   [
     # ...
-    {:php_assoc_map, "~> 0.4"}
+    {:php_assoc_map, "~> 1.0"}
   ]
 end
 ```

 Don't forget to run `mix deps.get` to update dependencies

-## Limitations
+### Note

 This library only parses single quoted string as key and value.
 In PHP, the double quoted string can do interpolation which makes them a bit greedy on performance.
-For this particular reason, and because parsing both quotation adds a lot of complexity while you should just stick to standards, you cannot use double quotes " as string delimiter
+For this particular reason, the serialized array will be using single quote.
+But you can fill any format of associative array (using either single (') or double (") quote as string delimiter)

 ## Usage